-- 1. ADRA's decisions and strategies are consistent with its beliefs, mission, and vision. - ADRA demonstrates respect for diversity, treating people with equality, regardless of race, ethnicity, gender, sexual orientation, disabilities, economic, political and religious differences, and/or any other protected right. - 3.
-ADRA is active in civil society, engaging in appropriate and empowering partnerships to identify, facilitate, and effect durable solutions to human need. - 4.
-ADRA conducts its operations and delivers its programs with environmental sensitivity.

-- 5. ADRA documents and applies operational learning to enhance individual and organizational effectiveness and innovation. - 6.
-ADRA maintains a work environment and systems that enable staff to achieve professional, personal, and spiritual growth. - 7.
-ADRA practices the highest principles of transparency and integrity, adheres to professional standards and requirements, and demonstrates fiscal and legal responsibility by implementing rigorous control and compliance systems. - 8.
-ADRA enlarges its resource base to meet humanitarian needs in accordance with managerial, technical, and organizational capacities. - 9.
-ADRA shares plans, information, resources, and learning within the ADRA Network, enhancing efficiency, effectiveness, and flexibility. - 10.
-ADRA advocates for the basic rights of the people with whom it works, empowering them to speak for themselves.
+- ▶ ADRA's decisions and strategies are consistent with its beliefs, mission, and vision. - ▶ ADRA demonstrates respect for diversity, treating people with equality, regardless of race, ethnicity, gender, or economic, political and religious differences. - ▶ ADRA is active in civil society, engaging in appropriate and empowering partnerships to identify, facilitate, and effect durable solutions to human need. - ▶ ADRA conducts its operations and delivers its programs with environmental sensitivity. - ▶ ADRA documents and applies operational learning to enhance individual and organizational effectiveness and innovation. - ▶ ADRA maintains a work environment and systems that enable staff to achieve professional, personal, and spiritual growth. - ▶ ADRA practices the highest principles of transparency and integrity, adheres to professional standards and requirements, and demonstrates fiscal and legal responsibility by implementing rigorous control and compliance systems. - ▶ ADRA enlarges its resource base to meet humanitarian needs in accordance with managerial, technical, and organizational capacities. - ▶ ADRA shares plans, information, resources, and learning within the ADRA Network, enhancing efficiency, effectiveness, and flexibility. - ▶ ADRA advocates for the basic rights of the people with whom it works, empowering them to speak for themselves.